microsoft/AI-Robot-Challenge-Lab/README.md

 ### Create a new LUIS App

-Before calling LUIS, we need to train it with the kinds of phrases we expect our users to use.
+Before calling LUIS, we need to train it with the kinds of phrases we expect our users to send.

 1. Login to the [LUIS portal](https://www.luis.ai).